CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/AdvantageAndDisadvantage.md

 ## Advantage

 Advantage is gained when circumstance favors a character.
-For any dice rolled, 3's count as a wins for that roll.
+For any dice rolled, 3's count as wins for that roll.

 ## Disadvantage